brianglass/anastasis/files/thursday_matins3.md

 Ode 9.
 The Irmos.

-In the shadow and letter of the Law, Let us the faithful discern a figure. Â‘Every male child that opens the womb shall be holy to God.Â’ Therefore the Son and Word of the Father who has no beginning, the firstborn child of a Mother who had not known man, we magnify.
+In the shadow and letter of the Law, Let us the faithful discern a figure.
+‘Every male child that opens the womb shall be holy to God.’
+Therefore the Son and Word of the Father who has no beginning, the firstborn child of a Mother who had not known man, we magnify.

 ****